brodrigz/DataTableJs-ServerSide/README.md

 Contains models for expected requests and responses, and a LINQ extension method to apply filtering, sorting, and pagination to any IQueryable using reflection (EF friendly).

+For detailed information about implementation or inner workings of the API please reffer to the dt.js official doccumentation on [server-side processing](https://datatables.net/manual/server-side).

 ### Usage

 ```csharp